Mt. Yoshino 吉野山

 - See the stunning seasonal changes on the mountain

 - Ride the ropeway to get the best view from the mountain

 Access Mt.
 Yoshino by train from Nara, Kyoto or Osaka and then explore on foot.

-Using JR trains, you can get to JR Yoshino-guchi Station from JR Nara, JR Kyoto, and JR Osaka Stations.
-From there, you must take the Kintetsu Railway train to Yoshino Station (30 minutes).
+Using JR trains, you can get to Yoshino-guchi Station from Nara, Kyoto, and Osaka Stations.
+From there, take the Kintetsu Railway train to Yoshino Station (30 minutes).
 Yoshino Station is at the base of Mt.
 Yoshino.
 Once you've arrived at the station, you can walk up the steep incline or hop on the Yoshino Ropeway.
 A bus also offers a speedier tour of the mountain.

 Mt.
 Yoshino is famous for its 30,000-some cherry trees

 The mountain can be divided into the lower, middle, upper and inner sections of trees

 Mt.
 Yoshino is renowned for its incredible seasonal views.
 There is always something new to see, and every season brings a fresh experience.
 Ride the Yoshino Ropeway, one of the oldest in Japan, to experience some of the most breathtaking views of the mountain.